brian-j-smith/Mamba.jl/doc/line.rst

 Note that the :math:`\bm{y}` node has both a distributional specification and is a fixed quantity.
 It is designated a stochastic node in `MCMCsim` because of the distributional specification.
 This allows for the possibility of model terms with distributional specifications that are a mix of observed and unobserved elements, as in the case of missing values in response vectors.

-For model implementation, all nodes are stored in and accessible from a `julia` dictionary structure called ``model`` with the names (keys) of nodes being character strings.
+For model implementation, all nodes are stored in and accessible from a **julia** dictionary structure called ``model`` with the names (keys) of nodes being character strings.
 The regression nodes will be named ``"y"``, ``"beta"``, ``"s2"``, ``"mu"``, and ``"xmat"`` to correspond to the stochastic, logical, and input nodes identified in the previous paragraph.
 Implementation begins by instantiating the stochastic and logical nodes using the `MCMCsim`--supplied constructors ``MCMCStochastic`` and ``MCMCLogical``.
+Logical and stochastic nodes for a model are defined with a call to the ``MCMCModel`` constructor.
+The model constructor formally defines and assigns names to the nodes.
+User-specified names are given on the left-hand sides of the arguments to which ``MCMCLogical`` and ``MCMCStochastic`` nodes are passed.

 .. code-block:: julia

 	using MCMCsim
 	using Distributions

-	## Logical and Stochastic Model Nodes
+	## Model Implementation

+	line = MCMCModel(

 	  y = MCMCStochastic(5,
 	    quote
 	      mu = model["mu"]
 	      s2 = model["s2"]
 	      IsoNormal(mu, s2)
 	    end,
 	    false
-	)
+	  ),

 	  mu = MCMCLogical(5,
 	    :(model["xmat"] * model["beta"]),
 	    false
-	)
+	  ),

 	  beta = MCMCStochastic(2,
 	    :(IsoNormal(2, 1000))
-	)
+	  ),

 	  s2 = MCMCStochastic(
 	    :(InverseGamma(0.001, 0.001))
 	  )

+	)

-A single integer value for the first constructor argument indicates that the node is a vector of the specified length.
+A single integer value for the first ``MCMCStochastic`` constructor argument indicates that the node is a vector of the specified length.
 Absence of an integer value implies a scalar node.
-The next argument is a quoted expression that can contain any valid `julia` code.
-Expressions for logical nodes must return a distribution object from or compatible with the `Distributions <http://distributionsjl.readthedocs.org/en/latest/>`_ package.
+The next argument is a quoted expression that can contain any valid **julia** code.
+Expressions for stochastic nodes must return a distribution object from or compatible with the `Distributions <http://distributionsjl.readthedocs.org/en/latest/>`_ package.
 Such objects represent the nodes' distributional specifications.
 The dimensions of a stochastic node and its distribution object must match.
-An optional boolean argument after the expression is allowed to indicate whether values of the node should be monitored (saved) during MCMC simulations (default: ``true``).
+An optional boolean argument after the expression can be specified to indicate whether values of the node should be monitored (saved) during MCMC simulations (default: ``true``).

 In the example, nodes ``y``, ``mu``, and ``beta`` are vectors, ``s2`` is a scalar, and the first two are not being monitored.
 Further, note that the model could be implemented without the logical node ``mu``.
 It is created here primarily for illustrative purposes.